-“Publication” means the publication, presentation, or public disclosure of any results or data arising from these Client Terms or Client’s use of the Fitbit Solutions or Fitbit’s Products & Services.
+“Publication” means the publication, presentation, or public disclosure of any results or data arising from these Client Terms or Client’s use of Fitbit Care or the Products & Services.

 “Renewal Term” means any additional period of time these Client Terms will be extended beyond the Initial Term as set forth on any Ordering Documents.

-“Reporting” means any information made available from time to time by Fitbit to Client as part of the Fitbit Solutions or otherwise relating to Participants’ use of the Fitbit Solutions and/or Fitbit Products & Services, which may include certain Fitbit End User Data.
+“Reporting” means any information made available from time to time by Fitbit to Client as part of Fitbit Care or otherwise relating to Participants’ use of Fitbit Care and/or the Products & Services, which may include certain End User Data.

 “Subscription Term” means, collectively, the Initial Term and any Renewal Term(s).

 “Taxes” means any applicable taxes and duties, including without limitation, value added taxes, excise taxes, sales taxes, gross receipts taxes, goods and services tax, or taxes similar in nature, and any other tax, duty, or import payable by Client at the rate and in the manner prescribed by law.